 Internet of Things Security

 Another good example could be the fire alarm system.
 You get notified on your phone when the alarm goes off.
 You can log into your CCTV system using a smartphone or tablet to see how things are at home and take action accordingly.
 Or the alarm may be programmed to dial fire department directly.

 Dangers of Internet of Things

 With almost everything connected to the Internet, it is not just the computers that are at risk of being compromised but even your toaster.
 I read a comment somewhere, involving a firewall for your toaster.
-You need to take actions to secure anything that you know is or will be connected to the Internet.
+You need to take action to secure anything that you know is or will be connected to the Internet.

 Every smart device or gadget needs to be secured so that it is not easily available to hackers.
 In the case of the toaster, you can use a password to secure it.
 The password again should be a strong one.
 Experts suggest different passwords for different devices.
-In my opinion, it will be hard to remember passwords if you have your entire house connected to a main computer that controls central heating system, fire alarm sensors and other devices via Bluetooth or other wireless techniques.
+In my opinion, it will be hard to remember passwords if you have your entire house connected to the main computer that controls a central heating system, fire alarm sensors, and other devices via Bluetooth or other wireless techniques.
 The best method would be to use a good firewall device for the entire collection.
 You may or may not be able to add a firewall to each and every device, but you sure can make sure the firewall on the central computer is good enough to protect your devices from being hacked.

 We are not talking about future, but the very present.
 It has been reported by Proofpoint Inc, a security company, that someone had used household appliances to initiate a spam email attack against specific enterprises or individuals.
 According to Proof Point, some 750,000 emails were being sent by devices spread all over the world.
 It means that the hackers had full control of people’s smart appliances, and they could use it for any purpose, any time.
 IoT ransomware can hijack your gadgets too!